Alexanderlacuna/gn-markdown-editor/README.md

             # Gn-markdown-editor

 Gn-markdown-editor  is a tiny web tool to preview Markdown formatted text.

+##  Running only the UI
+for quick setup without server processing run

+python -m http.server

-## To run the server
+## Run local testing server

 use guix;etc to load the requirements(python,flask and markdown)

-*NB:edit the config file to provide to your github access token*

 ```
 python -m main

 ```

 ### example on how to edit a markdown page

+*NB:edit the config file to provide to your github access token*

 ```